-After arriving in San Jose we will receive private transfer to Puerto Viejo and our new jungle home for the next few weeks.
-We will have an Introduction to the animal rehabilitation center and receive a training session before jumping into our service work!
+After arriving in San Jose we will take a private bus to Puerto Viejo and our new jungle home for the next few weeks.
+We will have an introduction to the animal rehabilitation center and receive a training session before jumping into our service work!
 We will get to know all of the animals at the shelter and spend our mornings taking care of them and keeping the shelter operating smoothly.
+Students will work only with animals that are safe, but you will see the staff’s efforts to rehabilitate snakes (including some of the most poisonous snakes in the world) and other injured and orphaned animals.
 Service work is need based and always varies, but in past years we have rescued a sea turtle and nursed him back to health before returning him to the ocean, cared for orphaned sloths and monkeys, repaired cages, given medicine to a variety of animals, worked on various maintenance projects, and overall gained a better understanding of the work that goes into running and operating an animal shelter, the dangers that face animals in the wild, and preventative actions to improve the environment and help these animals in the future.

-In addition to our laid back beach activities we will also include some adventurous activities in the jungle including Ziplining through the rainforest, white water rafting down one of the most famous rafting rivers in the world, and hiking in the afternoon.
+In addition to our laid back beach activities we will also include some adventurous activities in the jungle, such as ziplining through the rainforest, white water rafting down one of the most famous rafting rivers in the world, and hiking in the afternoon.
 If you aren’t feeling very adventurous, no worries!
 We always offer options and there will be alternative activities if you prefer not to partake in the more adventurous sports.

 To better understand Costa Rican culture we will take a trip to the indigenous Bribrí tribe to meet them and learn more about their day to day life.
 We’ll also visit a chocolate making facility to learn how this delicious Costa Rican product is grown and produced, and of course, sample some treats as well!.